Dr. Jane Shomof, LMFT, PsyD

 Molly Mills, MA

-Originally a preschool teacher, after becoming a mom she shifted her focus to parent education.
+Originally a preschool teacher, Molly shifted her focus to parent education after becoming a mom.
 She prides herself on being a wonderful early childhood professional with over fifteen years of experience and has a strong passion for problem solving with parents during the early stages and years of their little one’s lives.
-Molly is a certified infant specialist, and has experience with sleep training, extensive training in many parenting and educational philosophies including RIE, Reggio Emilia and Montessori, and Positive Discipline.
-Molly is in charge of a large Infant- Toddler and Family center in Encino, CA where they teach all kinds of specially tailored parenting and baby and me classes as well as meet with families one on one to work through any parenting needs.
-Over the past ten years she has focused on integrating her understanding of child development and parenting with the fields of neuroscience and of mindfulness research and practice.
+Molly is a certified infant specialist, and has experience with sleep training, as well as extensive training in many parenting and educational philosophies (including RIE, Reggio Emilia and Montessori, and Positive Discipline).
+Molly is in charge of a large Infant- Toddler and Family center in Encino, CA, where they teach many specially-tailored parenting and baby-and-me classes.
+They also meet with families one-on-one to work through any parenting needs.
+Over the past ten years, Molly has focused on integrating her understanding of child development and parenting with the fields of neuroscience and mindfulness research and practice.
 Molly is the mom of two amazing children – Rowan and Piper.
 She knows that being a mom means constantly reinventing yourself, and that being a mom and staying true to yourself is the hardest yet most important and rewarding job in the world!